3ddies/scarymaze/README.md

 # scarymaze
-Pullup Pico8, drop the type the command "load" and drop the file into it
+Pullup Pico8, drop the type the command "load" and drop the "ScaryMaze .p8" file into it